-- U\$\$18 million gain recognised following the sale of Newcrest's remaining shareholding in Evolution Mining Limited. - US\$9 million net expense recognised in respect of the settlement and costs of a shareholder class action.
+- US\$18 million gain recognised following the sale of Newcrest's remaining shareholding in Evolution Mining Limited. - US\$9 million net expense recognised in respect of the settlement and costs of a shareholder class action.

-For the 12
+For the 12 months ended 30 June 2016

 US\$m Gross Tax Net

 Class action settlement net expense (12) 3 (9)

 Gain on disposal of investment 18 - 18

 Total 6 3 9

 Attributable to:

 Non-controlling interests -

 Owners of the parent 9